nasa-jpl/open-source-rover/mechanical/body_assembly/README.md

 #### 4.1.3 Assmble the PVC clamping hub

-* Insert the #6-32 Heat Set Inserts I2 into the 3D-printed clamping hub **S51** in the locations shown in Figure 6.
+* Insert the #6-32 Heat Set Inserts **I2** into the 3D-printed clamping hub **S51** in the locations shown in Figure 6.
 The inserts on the side of the clamp should go in from the left side as shown in Figure 6.
 * Using washers W1, insert screws **B4** into clamp part of the clamping hub and screw part of the way into the brass inserts.
-Inserting these screws now simplifies inserting the pipe later.
+Inserting these screws now simplifies inserting the PVC pipe later.

 | <img src="../../images/body/hub_lower.png" height="300"> <img src="../../images/body/hub_lower_screws.png" height="300">|
 |:-:|